Lois Pearson: Early life and education

 Born and raised in Manchester, Pearson attended Woodhey High School and played netball for her local club YWCA Bury.
-She graduated from the University of Manchester with a degree in Mathematics and a Masters in Economics.
+She graduated from the University of Manchester with a degree in mathematics and a Masters in Economics.

 Club career

 Manchester Thunder

 Pearson was a member of the Manchester Thunder pathway since 2012.
-She stepped up from a training partner to the first team squad in 2021 and made 21 appearances, earning Thunder’s Most Improved Player award at the end of their title-winning season.
+She stepped up from a training partner to the first team squad in 2021 and made 21 appearances, earning Thunder's Most Improved Player award at the end of their title-winning season.

 Pearson re-signed for Thunder ahead of the 2023 season and became a consistent presence in the matchday squad.
-The 2024 season saw her establish herself as a lynchpin in the northern side’s attacking line-up, helping the team make the grand final but ultimately losing to Loughborough Lightning.
+The 2024 season saw her establish herself as a lynchpin in the northern side's attacking line-up, helping the team make the grand final but ultimately losing to Loughborough Lightning.
 Her individual performance saw her named the 2024 Players’ Player of the Season and she was included in the All Star VII.
 Person also hit the milestone of 50 NSL appearances in the 2024 season.

 Pearson suffered a hamstring injury that required surgery in January 2025.
-She made made her return from injury at the England Australia test series in November 2025.
+She made her return from injury at the England Australia test series in November 2025.
+In 2026 Pearson won her second title when Thunder defeated London Pulse 54-51 in the Grand Final to be named champions.

 International career

 Pearson spent number of years in the Roses pathway and represented England at the 2022 Fast5 World Netball Series.

-She was then included in the Future Roses Programme for two years before being elevated to the Vitality Roses Programme for 2024-25.
+She was then included in the Future Roses Programme for two years before being elevated to the Vitality Roses Programme for 2024–25.
 Pearson's first senior call-up for the Vitality Roses came in August 2024 ahead of Australia Test Series and 2024 Taini Jamison Trophy where England won.

 She was named in the squad for the 2025 Horizon test series vs Jamaica and later the 2025 Netball Nations Cup where she had to withdraw due to injury.
 Pearson made her return from injury at the England New Zealand test series in November 2025.